burtherman/StreamBaseKit/README.md

 TransientStream |  Stream that's not connected to Firebase.
 UnionStream |  Stream for merging multiple streams.
 QueryBuilder | Helper for composing Firebase queries.
-ResourceBase | Core of persistence layer.
-ResourceContext | Helper for managing context in persistence layer.
-ResourceRegistry | Protocol for registering resources.

 To get started, you'll need to build from StreamBaseItem and StreamBase.
 Additionally, StreamTableViewAdapter provides some convenient functionality to connect streams with tables.
 Here's the basic outline: